robinbraemer/robinbraemer/README.md

 and building complete CI/CD pipelines like a DevOp
 I can confidentially be very proud of what I have learned and archived when I was 16-19 years old.

+Now studing software engineering at CODE University, a private university in Berlin, paying the tuition fees with the money earned years back, freelancing, professional sportbetting or from my own new startup.

 <!--
 **robinbraemer/robinbraemer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.